The Czech Republic closes schools and universities – holidaymakers in Italy should travel home - Bandera County Courier

 Italy travelers are asked to return

-The options for shopping are currently also without restrictions.
+There are also no restrictions for shopping at the moment.
 In addition, all dining facilities may remain open.
 Health Minister Adam Vojtěch justified this with the words: “It is necessary to be active at the beginning of the epidemic.
 But we don't want to bring the entire life in the country to a standstill. ”

 Several thousand Czech holidaymakers in Italy were asked by the government last weekend to return to the Czech Republic as quickly as possible.
 Relatives have been advised to best pick up travelers from Italy with their private car.
 This is a better option than traveling by train or bus.

-The returning Italy vacationers are obliged to report to a doctor and afterwards 14 stay in home quarantine for days.
-Anyone who does not comply with this can expect a horrendous fine of up to 3 million Czech crowns, which are converted 120.
-000 Euro.
+The returning Italy vacationers are obliged to report to a doctor and afterwards 14 days in domestic quarantine.
+Anyone who does not comply with this can expect a horrendous fine of up to 3 million Czech crowns, which are converted 120 .000 Euro.

-If you have a fever, you must not go to the Czech Republic
+If you have a fever, you shouldn't go to the Czech Republic

-Since the beginning of this week there have been checks of drivers at the Czech and German, Austrian and Slovakian border and highway border crossings.
+Since the beginning of this week there have been checks of drivers at the road and highway border crossings of the Czech Republic to Germany, Austria and Slovakia.
 Fever is mainly measured there.
-If you meet travelers with more than 38 body temperature, an emergency doctor and the health department will be informed, who then decide how to proceed.
+If you meet travelers with more than 38 body temperature, an emergency doctor and the health department will be informed who then decide how to proceed.

 Foreign travelers with a fever are not admitted to the country, but are sent back to their home country.
 So far, however, the number of those affected has remained within narrow limits.
 Nevertheless, Germany in the Czech Republic is considered a “risk country”.

+[Die neuesten Entwicklungen rund um das Coronavirus sowie weitere wichtige Nachrichten des Tages lesen Sie am Abend in unserem werktäglichen Newsletter „Fragen des Tages“.
+Hier geht’s zur Anmeldung.]

-Prime Minister Babiš accused Merkel of spreading uncertainty.
+Prime Minister Babiš threw Merkel proposes to spread uncertainty.
 “I do not want to comment on the situation in Germany, although I think that such statements are more likely to cause panic,” said Babis of the CTK agency.
-His country quickly took measures so that there could be no question of such a “dark scenario”, said the 65 -Year-old.
+His country quickly took measures so that there could be no question of such a “dark scenario”, said the 65 – year-olds.

 Temperature measurements have also been carried out on cross-border trains coming from Germany since Wednesday.
 So far there is no talk of border closures.